We answer your commonly asked questions about saving with Charity Bank.

 Q. How do I open an account?

-A. Personal savers can elect to open an account by:
+A. Personal, Business, CTUA (Charities, Trusts and Unincorporated Associations) and Credit Union savers can open an account by:

 - Completing a postal application: You can download an application form from our website by clicking on 'Apply by post' or contact us and request that the application form is sent to you by post.
 Completed forms should be returned to the Tonbridge office with the initial deposit; or

-- You can open your account easily on-line by clicking on 'Apply online'.
-During the on-line application process you can choose whether you wish to fund your account by cheque, electronic transfer or Debit Card.
+- You can open your account easily online by clicking on 'Apply online'.
+During the online application process you can choose whether you wish to fund your account by cheque or electronic transfer.

 Q. How do I operate my account?